nomeata/packages-base/README.md

  * Lots of `fromInteger` and `negate`, to explicitly use the `Num` cass from `pure-base`
  * Changes from `deriving` to proper (but empty) class declarations.
  * Replacing every `foreign import` by a regular definition with `... = undefined`
+ * Packages with do-notation have a `RebindableSyntax` to pick up the proper `Monad` instance.
+This requires implementing `ifThenElse` there locally.
+ * I did not pay attention to Safe and Trustworthy attributes; these will have to be recovered